Boten Anna: Release

 Basshunter recorded "Boten Anna" in March 2006 in one night over the course of six hours.
 He made it available on his website for free download.
-The song was downloaded 37,000 times within twenty-four hours of its release.
+The song was downloaded an estimated 37,000 times within twenty-four hours of its release.
 With this success, Basshunter received several proposals from managers and music labels.
 Swedish DJ and party organizer Joakim Jarny contacted Basshunter via Internet Relay Chat and Jarny was soon overwhelmed by hundreds of requests from club owners in Sweden, Norway and Denmark who wanted Basshunter to perform at their clubs.
 Jarny contacted his friend Henrik Uhlmann at Extensive Music and in April 2006, Basshunter signed with Extensive Music and Warner Music Sweden.
 On 9 May 2006, "Boten Anna" was officially released as a single.
-By 8 June 2006, the song had been downloaded over one million times.
+According to information published on 8 June 2006, the song had been downloaded an estimated over one million times.
 In that year, Basshunter moved to Malmö, where the headquarters of Extensive Music are located.
 "Boten Anna" was included on Basshunter's second studio album LOL.
 Basshunter said that it is impossible to record a whole album in style of "Boten Anna", or it would take him a very long time, and he wanted to show that he is able to mix different styles.
 Basshunter said that he wanted to continue recording Swedish songs until he had six or seven songs in Swedish which satisfied him and then he wanted to translate them into the English language.